tailhook/lithos/docs/container_config.rst

    metadata for our deployment tools (to keep configuration files more consolidated instead of keeping then in small fragments).

+.. opt:: normal-exit-codes

+   (optional) A list of exit codes which are considered normal for process death.
+This currently only improves ``failures`` metric.
+   See :ref:`Determining Failure <failures>`.

+   Note: by default even `0` exit code is considered an error for daemons.

+   This setting is intended for daemons which may voluntarily exit for some reason (soft memory limit, version upgrade, configuration reload).

+   It's not recommended to add `0` or `1` into the list, as some commands threat them pretty arbitrarily.
+For example `0` is exit code of most utilities running `--help` so this mistake will not be detected.
+And `1` is used for arbitrary crashes in scripting languages.
+So the good idea is to define some specific code in range of `8..120` to define successful exit.

 .. _integer-units: http://rust-quire.readthedocs.io/en/latest/user.html#units